 BUT there’s a twist.
 Two actually.
 The losing team has a player lay on the ground on their back under the chalkboard.
 They are also holding a crumpled piece of paper that they can throw at the opposing team’s ball to try and block it from hitting the target.

 The second twist was what made the students laugh uncontrollably and really made the game silly and fun.
 The correctly answering student must say the word “COSMONAUT!” in a fearsome yell as he or she threw the paper ball.
 The defending student must yell “CHEESEBALL!” as he throws the defending paper ball.
-If either student does not say their word loudly enough (what we called “a fearsome fashion” in our class), then the judge awards the opposing team an automatic point.
+If either student does not say their word loudly enough (what we called “in a fearsome fashion” in our class), then the judge awards the opposing team an automatic point.

 It’s a silly game, but it’s just silly enough that it got the students excited for something different.
 It also helps the students learn the scripture masteries well because multiple people on each team must know the answer.
 Just give it a try.